ssomagani/terraform-aws-voltdb/README.md

 # terraform-aws-voltdb

-Terraform Module to build a single VoltDB cluster on AWS.
+Terraform Module to build a VoltDB v8.4.1 cluster on an Ubuntu 18.04 EC2 instance.
 The cluster is built from multiple EC2 instances in a single availability zone.
+Cluster of multiple nodes can be provisioned by simply setting the node_count input variable

 ## VoltDB Deployment Configuration
 The deployment configuration can be specified by your deployment.xml.
 Refer to the documentation here - https://docs.voltdb.com/UsingVoltDB/AppxConfigFile.php